English

 Spring

-To begin the new year, pupils will begin a poetry module looking at poems around the theme of family and relationships.
+To begin the new year, pupils will begin a poetry module looking at poems around the theme of family, relationships and parenthood.
 Pupils will study poems by authors such as Kipling, Armitage and Hughes.
 Pupils will analyse the techniques the poets use, respond to the poems creatively and write their own poetic reactions to the poems studied.

 In an exciting end to the Spring term, pupils will become journalists, charged with creating their very own magazine aimed at pupils in Year 7.
 Pupils will hone their non-fiction writing skills, producing a persuasive article as well as a product review.
 They will then come together in groups to create a magazine which will be sold to the pupils of Year 7 during the annual Market Morning.